StarpTech/k8s-gitops/README.md

 - Two-way synchronization (docker registry, config-repository)
 - Out-of-sync detection

 In search of something simpler I found the `k14s` tools.
-Those are client tools to simplify the (templating, build, deploy) process without coupling to full-blown community solutions.
-I found out that you can achieve the same benefits with client tools.
+They are designed to be single-purpose and composable.
+They provide the required functionality to template, build, deploy without coupling to full-blown community solutions.
+Tools like Helm, Kustomize can be easily connected.
+The result is a predictable pipeline of client tools.
 The demo in this repository solves:

 - [X] The entire release can be described declaratively and stored in git.
 - [X] You can create branches to derivate your config and deploy them in your CI.